DIT-AI-Project-2021/DIT-IoT-Deep-Mask/README.md

 # AI based Unmanned Entrance Control System for COVID-19 Protection
 ### Project Outline

-1. Facial mask detection
+1. Detection of wearing a facial mask using AI
 2. Measure body temperature with a thermal imaging camera
 3. Recording personal data on mobile apps for COVID-19 epidemiological investigation

 * If all three conditions above are met, the enterance gate will open.
-But If one of the three is not satisfied, warning sound is generated and the entrance gate will closed.
+But If one of the three is not satisfied, warning sound is generated and the entrance gate will closed automatically.

 <img width="461" src="https://user-images.githubusercontent.com/1857075/152288805-4696ca50-7c8c-4e24-977a-befa3fdd1dff.JPG">